svgmaster/OpenAIApi/README.md

     Client* client = new Client( "OPENAI_API_KEY" );

     std::string response = client->createCompletion({
-        {"model", "text-davinci-008"}, // throw error: this model does not exist {"prompt" , "Say this is an example"},
+        {"model", "text-davinci-008"}, // throw error: this model does not exists {"prompt" , "Say this is an example"},
         })
         ["choices"][0]["text"];